F-Nunnez/F-Nunnez/README.md

 ### 🔭 I’m currently working on

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on future projects
 - 🤔 I’m looking for help with ...
 - 💬 Questions / feedback, please reach out
 - 📫 How to reach me: francisconunez582@gmail.com